saw303/dox/Installation-Guide.md

 	sudo apt-get install oracle-java7-installer

 #### Install Apache Tomcat 7
+tbd

 #### Install ImageMagick
+tbd

 ### Configure third party software

 ### Install DOX
 #### Setup the MySQL database
-To set up the database for DOX you can the following DDL script ddl_mysql5innodb_create.sql for MySQL.
-You find the script in the domain.jar of the WAR.
+To set up the database for DOX you can the following DDL script `ddl_mysql5innodb_create.sql` for MySQL.
+You find the script in the `domain.jar` of the WAR.
 Open the WAR file by using 7zip (or some equal app) and navigate to

 	/WEB-INF/lib/dox-domain-<version>.jar